 Building care infrastructure and economic equity

-What do you see as the biggest barriers and challenges facing the care work industry and care workers in Maine?
+What do you see as the biggest barriers and challenges facing the care work industry (child care, elder care and health care) and systemically undervalued and underpaid care workers, 80% of whom are women?

 “Most of my focus in the legislature has been around this type of issue, centered around education, primarily, and workforce development.
 One of the biggest hindrances of recruiting people to come to the state of Maine is affordable anything.
 Whether it be housing, or childcare, or those things.
 So we have to make a concerted effort to address those costs.”